martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ![infinite space 6b](diagrams/canvas-guideline_infinite-space_6b.png)

-Well, this diagram might still look pleasing to the eye, but you cannot deny that you had to violate the layout rules even further.
+This diagram might still look pleasing to the eye, but you cannot deny that you had to violate the layout rules even further.
 And you only had to do it because the canvas size is too limited, and for no good reason.

-*Final step: The diagram you actually wanted to create*
+*Final step: You create the diagram you actually wanted to create*

 Just to get an idea of how the diagram could/should look like if you would be able to follow the layout rules, you disable the canvas size at all and just draw with no boundaries in mind.